 How would/could you see the books progressing without as much of the dire threat?
 The latter of the two hypotheticals certainly seems to have far-reaching impact for everything after the first book, but the other could change the quick return to Alera into a properly drawn out campaign in Canea for quite some time.

 I've just finished First Lord's Fury, and I'm itching to get some commentary and discussion active again.

 EDIT: ashwuhf How did I put thread instead of threat in the title?
 Argh!

-T5C, Three Years strong and Three Years completed.
+T5C, Four Years strong and Four Years completed.

 PKMN Trainer RED wants to battle!
 PKMN Trainer GOLD wants to battle!